streamaserver/streama/README.md

 At this point I would like to mention that this project is still very much a work-in-progress.
 I will be adding new features and bugfixes often and quickly, but this is first and foremost a hobby project, so the time that I can spend on it is limited.
 If you want to contibute, feel free!
 I will be honored by each and every Pull request :)

 Btw, if you have any issues getting started, let me know.
 I will gladly help out and then improve the docs accordingly.

+# Contributing
+### Translations
+If you want to contribute a translation, please follow [the guide here](https://github.com/dularion/streama/wiki/Translating-the-app).

+### PRs
+If you would like to contribute, I would be thrilled to review each and every PR coming this way!
+However, please focus your effors on the grails3 branch of this project, development on the master has mostly halted in favor of the more modern grails3 setup.

+### Donations
+If you want to donate to the developer via bitcoin use 17rCUEX6KYQ8ZM4w39ttEUL7SUDnGCpcWq
+If you want to use paypal, use this link https://www.paypal.me/dularion

 # Known Issues
 - There is no video-conversion currently, meaning you are reliant upon HTML5 browser compatibilities.
 I will implement server-side conversion soon which will enable this functionality.
 See Issue [#17](https://github.com/dularion/streama/issues/17)